Hungary National Football Team Logo PNG

 1910 – 1940s

 A year later, the logo was replaced with one more closely associated with football.
 The laurel wreath evokes associations with honoring victors.
-It was awarded first place in sports competitions in Greece, while it symbolized military achievements and power in Rome.
+It was awarded first place in sports competitions in Greece, symbolizing military achievements and power in Rome.
 Therefore, the wreath in the emblem’s design represents victories, honor, courage, and recognition.

 The Hungarian coat of arms is at the center of the emblem, highlighting the country’s faith and natural wealth.
-In the foreground, a football serves as the main attribute of the sport.
+In the foreground, a football serves as the sport’s main attribute.
 The emblem is rendered in the colors of the national flag.

 The letters “MLSZ” are scattered along the lines of the coat of arms, hinting at the main football authority in Hungary, the Magyar Labdarúgó Szövetség.